flyvercity/iot-ngin-c2ng/docs/START.md

 ## Environment Variables

-Copy `.env.template` to `.env` and set your value to the following variables:
+Copy `.env.template` to `.env` and set your values to the following variables:

 * `KEYCLOAK_ADMIN` sets a KeyCloak service admin username
 * `KEYCLOAK_ADMIN_PASSWORD` sets a KeyCloak service admin password (keep strictly secret for production deployments)